 Analytics scripts have a performance impact on the page weight and the loading time speed of a website.
-Plausible Analytics aims to provide you with all the essential website traffic insights without a negative impact on the web speed.
+Plausible Analytics is a lightweight web analytics tool that aims to provide you with all the essential website traffic insights without a negative impact on the web speed.

 Plausible Analytics script is more than 17 times smaller than the Google Analytics script and more than 45 times smaller than the recommended Google Analytics integration using the Google Tag Manager.
 By using Plausible Analytics, you will reduce your page weight and your site will load faster too.